 Dr. Michele Lastella, a sleep researcher at Appleton Institute for Behavioural Science at CQ University, has been investigating the link between sex and sleep.
 Based on their preliminary data, Lastella and his team found out that over 60 percent of people indicated that their sleep has improved after sex; that is, with a partner and involves an orgasm.
+Therefore, it is likely sex improves sleep.

 According to Dr. Saralyn Mark, an associate professor of medicine and OB/GYN at the Yale School of Medicine, this has something to do with hormone production during intercourse.